eftieell/intro_programming_2/src/chapters/sorting/sorting.md

 These three algorithms rely on nested loops, and are the easiest to learn and understand.
 So first-year Computer Science students always learn them.
 But they are also notoriously slow, and so are *never* used in practice!

-One exampe of a better sorting algorithm is merge sort.
+One example of a better sorting algorithm is merge sort.
 You will see a demo of this fourth algorithm, which relies on recursion.
 The point of the demonstration is for you to see how much faster it runs than any of the other three algorithms.

 There are many other strategies for sorting that you will see in future courses.